 X-ray Diffraction (XRD)

-• Determines complete 3D atomic positions in crystals with sub-angstrom resolution
+Determines complete 3D atomic positions in crystals with sub-angstrom resolution.
+This is the primary method for solving protein structures and characterizing new crystalline materials.

-• Requires crystalline samples—amorphous materials give broad, featureless patterns rather than sharp diffraction peaks
+Requires crystalline (ordered) samples.
+Amorphous materials give broad, featureless scattering rather than sharp diffraction peaks, so XRD cannot resolve their atomic structure.

-Compare: Microwave Spectroscopy vs. XRD—both determine molecular structure, but microwave works on gas-phase molecules (giving bond lengths from rotational constants) while XRD requires crystals (giving atomic positions from diffraction).
-For small gas-phase molecules, microwave gives the most precise bond lengths; for large biomolecules, XRD is essential.
+Compare: Microwave Spectroscopy vs. XRD โ both determine molecular structure, but microwave works on gas-phase molecules (giving bond lengths from rotational constants) while XRD requires crystals (giving atomic positions from diffraction).
+For small gas-phase molecules, microwave gives the most precise bond lengths.
+For large biomolecules or complex solids, XRD is the standard structural tool.

 Mass and Nuclear Gamma Techniques